ycagdass/Hotel-Management-System/README.md

 3. Users can add new customers with room assignments
 4. System automatically calculates costs based on dates
 5. Customer list provides overview of all registrations

+## 🚧 Development Status

+This is an **alpha version** currently under active development.
+More features and improvements are being added regularly.

 ## 👨‍💻 Developer